docker/compose/README.md

 [release page](https://github.com/docker/compose/releases) on this repository.

+Copy the relevant binary for your OS under `$HOME/.docker/cli-plugins/docker-compose`

+Or copy it into one of these folders for installing it system-wide:

+* `/usr/local/lib/docker/cli-plugins` OR `/usr/local/libexec/docker/cli-plugins`
+* `/usr/lib/docker/cli-plugins` OR `/usr/libexec/docker/cli-plugins`

-Copy the relevant binary for your OS under `$HOME/.docker/cli-plugins/docker-compose` (might require to make the downloaded file executable with `chmod +x`)
+(might require to make the downloaded file executable with `chmod +x`)

 Quick Start